The International Trade Law Review: Turkey

 Anti-circumvention investigations revolve around whether or not the imported goods originate in the subject (exporting) country.
 In practice, the Ministry seeks to determine whether the subject product underwent substantial transformation in the subject country, thereby acquiring the origin of the exporting country.

-In the Polyester partially oriented yarn case, the Ministry found that the processing of the subject product, partially oriented yarn, into partially texturised yarn through operations such as twisting it and running it through texturing machines does not constitute a substantial transformation.23 In the Woven fabrics of synthetic and artificial staple fibres case, the Ministry held that the purchased raw fabric made up a significant portion of the final product's costs and that the value added created through the workings of the subject company did not exceed 15 per cent.24
+In the Polyester partially oriented yarn case, the Ministry found that the processing of the subject product, partially oriented yarn, into partially texturised yarn through operations such as twisting it and running it through texturing machines does not constitute a substantial transformation.26 In the Woven fabrics of synthetic and artificial staple fibres case, the Ministry held that the purchased raw fabric made up a significant portion of the final product's costs and that the value added created through the workings of the subject company did not exceed 15 per cent.27 Furthermore, in the Staple fibres28 and Chopped strands29 anti-circumvention cases the Ministry observed that the created added values through certain processes did not exceed 30 per cent and thus decided that the substantial transformation requirement was not satisfied.

 viii Suspension of definitive anti-dumping measures

 Article 9 of Decree No. 99/13482 on the Prevention of Unfair Competition in Imports provides that the Ministry may decide to suspend a definitive anti-dumping measure when (1) temporary changes occur in the market, (2) the injury to the domestic industry is unlikely to continue or occur as a result of suspension, (3) related parties are informed with respect to suspension and (4) at least one year has elapsed since the imposition of the definitive measure.
-In this regard in the Kraftliner paper case, the Ministry evaluated the import trends and effects thereof and other financial liabilities imposed on imports and decided to suspend the application of the definitive anti-dumping measure on imports of unbleached kraftliner paper originating in the United States for nine months.25
+In this regard in the Kraftliner paper case, the Ministry evaluated the import trends and effects thereof and other financial liabilities imposed on imports and decided to suspend the application of the definitive anti-dumping measure on imports of unbleached kraftliner paper originating in the United States for nine months.30 On 6 March 2020, the suspension was extended for one year.
+Subsequently, on 22 October 2020, Article 9 of Decree No. 99/13482 on the Prevention of Unfair Competition in Imports was amended to provide that, in cases where anti-dumping measures are applied on the importation of a product that is also subject to safeguard measures, the Ministry may decide to partially or fully suspend the concerned anti-dumping measure or modify its type for the duration of the application of the safeguard measure.

 ix Calculation of dumping margins in expiry reviews

 The Ministry has discretion as to whether to recalculate the dumping margins in expiry review investigations.
-However, with its recent decisions, the Ministry has apparently adopted a different approach.
+However, based on certain cases it conducted in 2020, the Ministry adopted a different approach.

-In its Polyester staple fibre expiry review case,26 the Ministry calculated a new dumping margin regarding one of the cooperating companies on the basis of the data provided by that company.
+In its Polyester staple fibre expiry review case,31 the Ministry calculated a new dumping margin regarding one of the cooperating companies on the basis of the data provided by that company.

-In its Pocket lighters29 and Yarn of man-made or synthetic or artificial staple fibres expiry review cases, the Ministry also calculated a new dumping margin in the absence of any cooperating company on the basis of data relating to Turkish domestic costs.
+In its Pocket lighters,34 Food grinders and mixers,35 Padlocks36 Finished/semi-finished artificial leathers,37 Welding machines38 and Vulcanised rubber thread and cord39 expiry review cases, the Ministry also calculated a new dumping margin in the absence of any cooperating company on the basis of data relating to Turkish domestic costs.
+It should be noted, however, that the Ministry has abandoned this approach and decided to consider dumping margins calculated in original investigations as the indicator of exporters' and producers' behaviour in the absence of anti-dumping measures.

 Although the relevant parties may appeal to request the annulment or the suspension of the execution of the Ministry's decisions, these are seldom challenged in court.
 In the rare cases where the Ministry's decision is called into question, the competent court regularly acknowledges that the Ministry may exercise considerable discretion in its assessments.
 The length of the appeal process is another reason for interested parties not to lodge an action against the Ministry.
 Therefore, case law in that area has not been developed yet.

-As regards Turkey's situation at the WTO, it has been involved in six cases as complainant, 12 cases as respondent and 96 cases as third country.
-However, only seven cases in which Turkey was complainant led to the establishment of a panel.30
+As regards Turkey's situation at the WTO, it has been involved in six cases as complainant, 12 cases as respondent and 105 cases as third party.
+However, only seven cases in which Turkey was complainant led to the establishment of a panel.40

 In DS523: United States – Countervailing Measures on Certain Pipe and Tube Products, Turkey complained about the method used by the US authorities to determine which entities are public bodies, which sales were made for less than adequate remuneration, and which aid is specific to certain enterprises.
 The use of facts available and the application of adverse inferences had also been contested.
 The panel in this case ruled in Turkey's favour in most regards and determined that the Department of Commerce failed, inter alia, to: